rimezero/Anime-Watchmaster/README.md

 - Click Download Next - Your default torrent opens the download tracker.
 Choose the folder set in previous steps.
 Wait for torrent to download.
 - Click Watch Next - Your default video player plays the next episode.
 - After watchling double click episodes watched number in the watchlist to manually change it.
-- After first setup it is just open Watchlist > Update > Download Next > Watch next
+- After first setup it is just open Watchlist > Download Next > Watch next

 #### Return after a while and click update watchlist to see if new episodes are out